-Mr. Meyers is a graduate of New York University and a Certified Prosthetist and Orthotist with over 35 years of clinical experience.
+Andrew is a graduate of New York University and a Certified Prosthetist and Orthotist with over 35 years of clinical experience.
 He has been a senior executive for several public and private companies in the orthopedic rehabilitative field.
 He owned and operated one of the five largest orthotic and prosthetic companies in the United States with 27 locations prior to selling to a national public company.
-Mr. Meyer's primary focus has been working with practitioners to deliver clinical excellence and the formation of patient-centric programs which enhance the lives and outcomes of patients.
-In 2011, Mr. Meyers acquired Eschen Prosthetic and Orthotic Laboratories, Inc (“Eschen”), a 94 year old prosthetic and orthotic provider.
+His primary focus has been working with practitioners to deliver clinical excellence and the formation of patient-centric programs which enhance the lives and outcomes of patients.
+In 2011, Andrew acquired Eschen Prosthetic and Orthotic Laboratories, Inc (“Eschen”), a 94 year old prosthetic and orthotic provider.
 Eschen has since expanded to 6 locations throughout the New York metropolitan area with additional expansion slated to meet the needs of the marketplace.
-Eschen is the exclusive provider of orthotic and prosthetic inpatient services at the Hospital for Special Surgery.
+Eschen is the exclusive provider of orthotic and prosthetic inpatient services at Hospital for Special Surgery.

 Dennis became a below-the-knee amputee at age 24 as a result of an automobile accident.
 Dennis was determined to resume his athletic endeavors and qualified for the 1988 Paralympic Track and Field Team.
 In Seoul, Korea he set the world record for the 100m event in 11.73 s and won gold medals in the 200- and 400-meter events.
 Four years later in Barcelona, he set another world record in the long jump and took silver in the 100m.
 He also brought home medals from the 1996 Atlanta Paralympics.